 - INTERVIEW: Football coach uses TM for stress relief

 6. Why meditate: Steps on the way to enlightenment

 Spiritual awakening or enlightenment is actually not as mystical as it may sound.
-The whole process could be described as seeing life for what it really is and living every moment from that understanding.
+The entire process could be described as seeing life for what it really is and living every moment from that understanding.

 What it usually takes is to clear away the blur caused by too much stress and tension in our everyday life.
-As one learns to settle and calm down, the deepest levels of consciousness will start shining through in their own accord.
+As one learns to settle and calm down, the deepest levels of consciousness will start shining through on their own accord.

-Step by step, one will begin to see how beautiful and blissful life really is — and then act from that understanding in his / her everyday activities.
+Step by step, one will see how beautiful and blissful life really is — and then act from that understanding in his / her everyday activities.
 Enlightenment and deeper meaning in life are not religious or esoteric in their nature, but very practical states accessible to everyone.

-Read more on the spiritual path and meditation:
+Read more on the spiritual path and meditation.

 - Road map to awakening: 7 levels of consciousness